| The following letter was written by Mrs Mollie

 19th March 1947

-I am writing a communal letter, as we are
+I am writing a communal letter, as

-you would like to know how we are getting on.
+thought you would like to know how we are getting on.

-The floods reached us on Saturday night,
+The floods reached us on Saturday

-lounge, We are living in the flat upstairs with Mrs. Marrin and
+and lounge, We are living in the flat upstairs with Mrs. Marrin

-no longer living here, so not too cramped.
+are no longer living here, so not too cramped.

 The water supply is still functioning,